-Google might penalize guest blogging sites someday, because guest blogging does not have the same goodwill with which it started a few years ago.
-It has become one of the most popular ways to get back links with targeted keyword rich anchor texts on top blogs… for free!
+Google might penalize guest blogging sites someday because guest blogging does not have the same goodwill with which it started a few years ago.
+It has become one of the most popular ways to get backlinks with targeted keyword-rich anchor texts on top blogs… for free!

 It has been propagated as one of the best methods for free SEO.
-However note that Google lays a lot of trust on editorial links from articles, and these links are gaming that trust.
+However note that Google lays a lot of trust in editorial links from articles, and these links are gaming that trust.

 Guest blogging WAS great

 Guest blogging started with a bang a few years back and QOT was one of the first few blogs to support guest blogging.
 I remember that when we started accepting guest posts few years back, hundreds of bloggers started posting great content to share their thoughts, interact with our community, post their best writing and get free traffic, a new audience, a new readership, and hundreds of more RSS readers as hundreds of visitors visited their site.
 It was the best way for small blogs to get exposure to a new audience undoubtedly.
 QOT emerged as one of the most popular guest blogging blogs on the web!

 It was a win-win situation for popular sites that accepted guest posts because it gives them free content that they could format as per their editorial guidelines.
 Most good blogs kept strict linking guidelines, such that they were from good sites, with related topics and of limited number.
 These guest blogging blogs continue to increase dramatically, as free content brought more free search engine traffic and more advertising revenue.

 In fact many guest blogging sites started posting more guest posts than their own original content.
 What started as a new way to gain exposure via blogging and sharing your thoughts on popular blogs and top websites has now become a race to get backlinks from high PR sites.